zuozhenggh/learning-library/developer-library/mysql-nodejs/environment/environment.md

     Warning: Permanently added '123.45.67.89' (ECDSA) to the list of known hosts.
     [opc@compute ~]$

-## **Step 1b:** Using PuTTY on Windows
+## **STEP 1b:** Using PuTTY on Windows

 PuTTY is a ssh client frequently used on Windows.
 To access the system you need the private ssh key and the IP, which were created by Terraform.
-The key from the prvious Lab has to be stored in a file an dcan then be used from PuTTY's connection dialog.
+The key from the previous Lab has to be stored in a file an can then be used from PuTTY's connection dialog.

   ![](images/putty_key.png " ")

-Make sure to use your comute instance's IP and the username `opc`.
+Make sure to use your compute instance's IP and the username `opc`.

-## **Step 2:** Use MySQL Shell to access the MySQL Database Service Instance
+## **STEP 2:** Use MySQL Shell to access the MySQL Database Service Instance

 In the Terraform output you got an URL in the format `mysqlx://` which can be used with MySQL Shell.
 MySQL Shell is an interactive Shell, introduced with